ucasligang/SemMAE/README.md

 * Acc@1 83.352 Acc@5 96.494 loss 0.745
 Accuracy of the network on the 50000 test images: 83.4%
 ```
+Note that all of our results were obtained on the 800epoches setting

 ## Contact